Polyconseil/systematic/README.md

   ; instead of having them all out.
 For instance this may be useful for undistributed dependencies, or ; proprietary ones. keep_dependency[] = lodash
+  ; Optional, default is 0
+  ; Analyze the bundle right after build to check the sizes. analysis = 1

   [serve]
   ; Interface to listen